-This course covers the practical skills and knowledge for effective food and beverage service in a variety of settings.
-Topics include reservations, greeting and service of guests, styles of service, handling complaints, and sales and merchandising.
-Upon completion, students should be able to demonstrate competence in human relations and technical skills required in the service of foods and beverages.
+This course is designed to cover the practical skills and knowledge necessary for effective food and beverage service in a variety of settings.
+Topics include greeting/service of guests, dining room set-up, profitability, menu sales and merchandising, service styles and reservations.
+Upon completion, students should be able to demonstrate competence in human relations and the skills required in the service of foods and beverages.

-\CUL 135A Food and Beverage Service Lab
+CUL 135A Food & Beverage Serv Lab

-Prerequisites: Select one: CUL 180, CUL 275, HRM 124

-Corequisites: CUL 135 Available: Spring
+Prerequisites: Select one: CUL 180, CUL 275, HRM 124 Corequisites: CUL 135 Available: Spring

-This course is a laboratory to accompany CUL 135.
-Emphasis is placed on practical experiences that enhance the materials presented in CUL 135.
-Upon completion, students should be able to demonstrate practical applications of skills required in the service of foods and beverages.
+This course provides a laboratory experience for enhancing student skills in effective food and beverage service.
+Emphasis is placed on practical experiences including greeting/service of guests, dining room set-up, profitability, menu sales and merchandising, service styles and reservations.
+Upon completion, students should be able to demonstrate practical applications of human relations and the skills required in the service of foods and beverages.